-- a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - b Subject to standing order 23(a), any two councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.
+- a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - b Subject to standing order 23(a), the Council's common seal shall alone be used for sealing a deed required by law.
+It shall be applied by the Proper Officer in the presence of two councillors who shall sign the deed as witnesses.